Our rating(4.3/5)

 SumUp Solo and box contents

-The card reader comes with a built-in SIM card with unlimited data for 3G connectivity, but it works through WiFi too.
+The card reader comes with a built-in SIM card with unlimited data for 4G connectivity, but it works through WiFi too.

-It is therefore ideal as a mobile card terminal that works on even low network connections, as well as for table-service in, for example, a small café with a secured WiFi network.
+It’s therefore ideal as a mobile card terminal and for table-service in, for example, a small café with a secured WiFi network.

 To accept a card payment, you enter an amount and custom description on the screen, proceed to add a tip (if relevant), process the card and send a digital receipt.
 Transactions can be viewed and refunded on the terminal.

-Solo accepts a wide selection of chip and PIN and contactless cards and mobile wallets.
+Solo accepts a wide selection of chip and PIN and contactless cards and mobile wallets, but can’t register cash sales.

 Accepted cards